feynman11/DraycottDrams/docs/MIGRATION_PLAN.md

 ## Conclusion

-This migration plan provides a comprehensive roadmap for transforming the Draycott Drams prototype into a production-ready whisky club management system.
+This migration plan provides a comprehensive roadmap for transforming the Draycott Drambusters prototype into a production-ready whisky club management system.
 The phased approach ensures minimal disruption while building a scalable, maintainable application that can grow with the club's needs.